Tax Planning Strategies and Top Considerations for Architects and Engineers

-With constantly evolving tax regulations, architectural organizations—particularly those operating in numerous jurisdictions—face significant complexities that can drain focus from core business objectives.
+With constantly evolving tax regulations, architectural and engineering organizations—particularly those operating in numerous jurisdictions—face significant complexities that can drain focus from core business objectives.

-Explore solutions for top concerns that can interfere with an architectural firm’s tax planning strategy, as well as opportunities to pursue tax credits to help your better prepare for next tax season.
+Explore solutions for top concerns that can interfere with an architectural and engineering firm’s tax planning strategy, as well as opportunities to pursue tax credits to help your better prepare for next tax season.

 Top Tax Planning Considerations

-Architectural organizations encounter several tax considerations that can impact their financial strategies.
+Architectural and Engineering organizations may encounter several tax considerations that can impact their financial strategies.
 Key areas to explore include:

-Section 179D, also known as the Energy Efficient Commercial Buildings Deduction, provides architects with an incentive to incorporate energy-efficient features in their commercial building designs.
+Section 179D, also known as the Energy Efficient Commercial Buildings Deduction, provides architects and engineers with an incentive to incorporate energy-efficient features in their commercial building designs.

-For tax years 2022 and prior, Section 179D allows architects designing government buildings to claim a tax deduction of up to $1.80 per square foot—inflation adjusted to $1.88 per square foot for 2022—for work performed on interior lighting, building envelope, and HVAC and hot water systems.
+For tax years 2022 and prior, Section 179D allows firms designing government buildings to claim a tax deduction of up to $1.80 per square foot—inflation adjusted to $1.88 per square foot for 2022—for work performed on interior lighting, building envelope, and HVAC and hot water systems.
+For tax year 2025 inflation adjustments, refer to the chart in our article.

-The Inflation Reduction Act of 2022 significantly increased the Section 179D deduction, making it particularly beneficial for architects.
+The Inflation Reduction Act of 2022 significantly increased the Section 179D deduction, making it particularly beneficial for architects and engineers.
 These changes apply to qualifying property placed in service after December 31, 2022.

-Architects who create technical specifications for the installation of energy-efficient commercial building property can qualify as designers under the tax code requirements.
-If these architects work on projects for tax exempt entities, the Section 179D deduction associated with the construction project can be allocated to them.
+Architects and engineers who create technical specifications for the installation of energy-efficient commercial building property can qualify as designers under the tax code requirements.
+Specifically, architects and engineers must create technical specifications related to one or more of the 179D eligible building systems noted in the previous paragraph.
+If these architects and engineers work on projects for tax exempt entities, the Section 179D deduction associated with the construction project can be allocated to them.

 A Section 179D Study